eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 Transport
 `````````
 These functions are platform dependent.
-The declaration of these functions can be found in ``uxr/client/profile/transport/`` folder.
+The declaration of these functions can be found in the ``uxr/client/profile/transport/`` folder.
 The common init transport functions follow the next nomenclature.

 ------